yhegazy/projectRedo/README.md

 Please make your CSS changes in `App.css`

 Once completed, create a branch in this format `YYYYMMDD-Name-ST` and commit, then push your changes to the repo.
+Do not merge.

 you have until next Friday to complete this. failure to do so will put you behind schedule.